drasch/talk-tsqa-2020/technical_debt_no_existe.md

 I like to say, "everything's a tradeoff".
 And in generally, we're going to discuss why software is the best profession around.

-Imagine you were building homes.
-You might be helping to draw plans, you might be helping with construction, or you might be helping to inspect the results.
+My friend Genevieve, she's building a new home.
+Let's pretend she's our customer and walk through the process of building for her.
+First, we're going to draw her some plans, you might be helping with construction, or you might be helping to inspect the results.
 Or following all the parallel paths here, you might build things, systems, rules, automation, or anything to make this ecosystem function.

 Now let's imagine we were discussing a change to a house we're building.
 I want you to build out this kitchen to see how it works, put all the counter and fixtures in, paint it, but don't hook up all the plumbing an electricty because I just want to see how it works first so I can make changes if it's not right.